 Our results are significant for the development of practical quantum communication technologies.
 Even the best optical fibres in the world suffer from a certain amount of loss, which puts strict limitations on the distance over which entanglement-based quantum communication can be carried out.
 Having a loss-tolerant method for steering entanglement opens a pathway towards practical quantum communication networks with the ultimate form of security.
 The simultaneous ability to withstand noise could also allow such networks to operate over our existing telecommunications links, which would carry noisy classical traffic at the same time.

 This work received media coverage in 145 news outlets (a new BBQLab record!) and was done in collaboration with our close collaborators Prof. Nicolas Brunner, Dr. Roope Uola, and Sebastien Designolle at the University of Geneva, Switzerland.
-See selected articles about our work in APS Physics Magazine, UKRI News, The Independent, London Evening Standard, and The Daily Mail.
+See selected coverage of our work in APS Physics Magazine, UKRI News, The Independent, London Evening Standard, and The Daily Mail.

 HW Press release: Quantum leap for Heriot-Watt research into unhackable communications networks

 Journal reference: V. Srivastav et al, “Quick Quantum Steering: Overcoming Loss and Noise with Qudits,” Physical Review X 12, 041023 (2022), DOI: 10.1103/PhysRevX.12.041023.